JuliaDynamics/Agents.jl/docs/src/tutorial.md

 ```
 This function will be called once per simulation step.

-As you can see, the above defined model stepping function did not operate on all agents of the model, only on agent with ID 5.
-Naturally, you would want to operate on more than one agents.
+As you can see, the above defined model stepping function did not operate on all agents of the model, only on agent with ID 5 and its spatial neighbors.
+Typically you would want to operate on more agents.
 There is a simple automated way to do this (section 3.2), and a non-automated, but fully-configurable way to do this (section 3.3).

 ## 3.2 The evolution rule - agent stepping function

 In Agents.jl it is also possible to provide an **agent stepping function**.
-This  powerful feature enables scheduling agents semi-automatically, skipping the agents that were scheduled to act but have been removed from the model (due to e.g., the actions of other agents), and also perform optimizations that are based on the specific type of `AgentBasedModel`.
+This  feature enables scheduling agents automatically given some scheduling rule, skipping the agents that were scheduled to act but have been removed from the model (due to e.g., the actions of other agents), and also allows optimizations that are based on the specific type of `AgentBasedModel`.

 An agent stepping function defines what happens to an agent when it activates.
 It inputs two arguments `agent, model` and operates in place on the `agent` and the `model`.
 This function will be applied to every `agent` that has been scheduled by the model's scheduler.
 A scheduler simply creates an iterator of agent IDs at each simulation step, possibly taking into account the current model state.
 Several schedulers are provided out-of-the-box by Agents.jl, see [Schedulers](@ref).

 Given the example above, an agent stepping function that would perform a similar currency exchange between agents would look like
 ```julia